MicrosoftDocs/win32/desktop-src/gdi/using-clipping.md

 ---
-Description: This section contains example code that shows how to generate a clip path consisting of a character string.
+description: This section contains example code that shows how to generate a clip path consisting of a character string.
 The example creates a logical font and uses it to draw a string within a clip path, then fills the path by drawing horizontal and vertical lines. ms.assetid: c71727aa-f4a3-409e-b50f-709eb4dbdaab
 title: Using Clipping
 ms.topic: article